FormalTheology/GoedelGod/doc/GSoC/2017/DavidStreit.md

 ### Gitlab Page

-You can finde the project [here](https://gitlab.com/aossie/ComputationalPhilosophy/)
+You can find the project [here](https://gitlab.com/aossie/ComputationalPhilosophy/)

 ### GSoC2017 tag